What's on this page:

 Social media and personal branding are all about building your community.

-Whether it’s weighing in on a topic that fits in with what they do or responding to a comment on one of their posts about the company, you should encourage employees to engage with their audiences when the opportunity presents itself.
+Whether it’s weighing in on a topic that aligns with their work or responding to a comment on one of their posts about the company, you should encourage employees to engage with their audiences when the opportunity arises.

 Sometimes being authentic just means sharing helpful content with their audiences.
 It all helps to build trust and rapport with their networks 🙏